Skip to content

 The workplace can also make reasonable adjustments and for end point assessments.

-They are available to those individuals who are 16-24 years old and have an Education, Health and Care Plan (EHCP).
+They are available to individuals who are 16-24 years old and have an Education, Health and Care Plan (EHCP).
 They may also be available to those who used to have a Statement of Educational need.
 A Level 2 (intermediate) apprenticeship usually lasts 12-18 months.
 The Government have created a website which provides more information about apprenticeships:

 Supported Internships